The Growth of Our Worship Community

 2010 The Connector a.k.a.
 The Breezeway and the addition to and the renovation of the Parish Hall were dedicated August 1.
 Also dedicated were various Named Rooms and paving bricks.

 2013 Rev Huffman left Nov 3.
-His last Sunday he served as pastor was Oct.
-20. Rev Sandra Carlson Alexis became Interim Pastor.
+The last Sunday he served as pastor was Nov 3.
+Rev. Sandra Carlson Alexis became interim Pastor Dec 9.

 2014 The interior of the church was renovated July.

-2016 Rev. Kay became Rev Dr. Kay after receiving a Doctor in Ministry in May.
+2016 Rev. Kay became Rev. Dr. Kay in May, receiving a Doctor of Ministry degree from Luther Seminary (St. Paul, MN).